 ENGLISH 273-0 Introduction to 20th-Century American Literature Principal writers and works since World War I. ENGLISH 275-0 Introduction to Asian American Literature From the early 20th century to the present, covering a range of genres and ethnicities.
-Taught with ASIAN AM range of genres and ethnicities.
 Taught with ASIAN AM 275; students may not earn credit for both courses.